Contents

 It’s enough you get a broad idea of what is being discussed.

-Meanwhile, let’s get down to a little basics on security cameras.
+Meanwhile, let’s get down to little basic on security cameras.

 What is CCTV? and How Does it Work?